-The LIHTC Program works as follows: The IRS allocates federal tax credits to state housing finance agencies like CHFA who administer the LIHTC Program.
+The LIHTC Program works as follows: The IRS allocates federal tax credits to state housing finance agencies who administer the LIHTC Program.
+CHFA is the LIHTC administrator and allocating agency for the State of Connecticut.
 CHFA awards tax credits to eligible developers of affordable housing developments through a structured application process.
-The developers use the equity capital generated from the sale of the tax credits to lower the debt burden on their tax credit properties, making it easier to offer lower, more affordable rents.
+The developers use the equity capital generated from the sale of the tax credits to lower the debt burden on their tax credit properties, making it feasible to offer lower, more affordable rents.
 Investors purchase the tax credits to lower their federal tax liability.
 Developers typically structure LIHTC developments as limited partnerships or limited liability companies providing ownership to the investors.
 This structure allows the investors to receive tax credit benefits and passive losses.